-A Cintra led consortium bid has been selected by the Texas Department of Transportation as the Best Value Proposal for the construction, maintenance and operation of 27.2 km (17 miles) of improvements within the IH-635 Managed Lanes project located in the Dallas/Fort Worth region of Texas, USA.
+A Cintra led bid has been selected by the Texas Department of Transportation as the “Best Value Proposal” to design, build, finance, operate and maintain 27.2 km of toll road of the IH-635 Managed Lanes project in Texas, USA.